List of 40 Famous Forests in India to visit

 Things To Do In Bhitarkanika National Park

-The most exciting activity here is the water safari and visiting the museum.
+The most exciting activities here are the water safari and visiting the museum.
 A small ferry takes you through the water channels around the mangrove forests to show you the unique flora and fauna of the swamps.
 Visit Gahirmatha beach to see eggs and nests of the rare Olive Ridley Turtle.

 A Skeleton of salt water crocodile in Bhitarkanika National Park museum